yanok/bazel-slides/slides.md

 <!--
 This should look familiar.
 It's just a structured way of declaring what we would have written in a Makefile.
-The `cc_library` rule compiles `greeter.cpp` and makes `greeter.h` available to other targets.
+The `cc_library` rule compiles `greeter.cc` and makes `greeter.h` available to other targets.
-The `cc_binary` rule compiles `main.cpp` and links it against the `greeter` library.
+The `cc_binary` rule compiles `main.cc` and links it against the `greeter` library.
 The `deps` attribute is how we build the dependency graph.
 We are explicitly stating the connection between these two components.
 -->

 ---